 - Choose a calm day so ashes don’t drift onto people nearby

 Cremation ashes themselves have minimal impact on water quality.
-The concern is with accompanying items, not the ashes.
+The environmental concern is with accompanying items, not the ashes.

 The sea

 No licence is needed to scatter ashes in tidal coastal waters in the UK.
-The same Environment Agency environmental guidance applies: avoid busy beaches, scatter close to the surface, and don’t add non-biodegradable items to the water.
+The same environmental guidance applies: avoid busy beaches, scatter close to the surface, and don’t add non-biodegradable items to the water.

 Parks and public open spaces